 It should come as no surprise that when it comes to hiring potential new employees for your roofing or exterior contracting business that the pool of experienced, reliable, skilled workers has been dwindling.

-In fact, according to Construction Exec,
+In fact, according to JobSite,

 Born between 1980-2000s, millennials are generally categorized as being technology savvy, salary-driven and always looking for their next opportunity.
 They have big expectations for themselves – most don’t own homes, or start families until later which lets them focus on their career goals early in their 20s.